Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Introduction

 To our knowledge, there does not exist a spatial causal inference method that mitigates the effect of preferential sampling bias common in environmental studies.
 In this paper, we introduce a novel approach to spatial causal inference that accounts for preferential sampling bias.
 Motivated by \cite{diggle2010geostatistical} and \cite{pati2011bayesian}, we specify log-Gaussian Cox processes to model point patterns of sampling locations, which are connected to potential outcome models through shared latent spatial processes.
 Assuming a binary policy, two policy groups have varying degrees of preferential sampling.
-By modeling the sampling intensities for each policy group, we can also calculate propensity scores by using the result from superposition of Poisson processes \citep{durrett1999essentials}.
+By modeling the sampling intensities for each policy group, we can also calculate propensity scores using the result from superposition of Poisson processes \citep{durrett1999essentials}.
 In this way, we can specify a spatial causal inference model that accounts for preferential sampling in a unified hierarchical model.
-We present theoretical results related to the identifiability of the parameters of interest and weak consistency of the posterior distribution.
+We present theoretical results related to the identifiability of the parameters of interest and the weak consistency of the posterior distribution.

-The proposed method is applied to the MPA data presented in \cite{gill2024diverse} with focus on Australia.
+The proposed method is applied to the MPA data presented in \cite{gill2024diverse} with a focus on Australia.
 The Australian marine jurisdictional area is notable for its diverse and distinctive range of species and habitats \citep{knowles2015establishing}.
 MPAs have been established to protect such ecological and economic resources.
 Across this spatial domain, we investigate the causal effect of MPAs on fish biomass by comparing MPAs and non-MPAs.

 The rest of the paper is composed as follows.
-In Section 2, we introduce the proposed model for the spatial causal inference that accounts for preferential sampling along with the computational details for feasibility.
-We also define the causal effect of interest and the necessary assumptions for identification.
-In Section 3, theoretical results are presented, which includes the identification of model parameters and posterior consistency.
+In Section 2, we define the causal effects of interest and the necessary assumptions for identification, along with the proposed model for spatial causal inference that accounts for preferential sampling.
+In Section 3, we introduce computational details for feasibility and theoretical results, including the identification of model parameters and posterior consistency.
 In Section 4, an extensive simulation study is presented to assess the performance of the proposed model.
 In Section 5, we apply the model to the fish biomass data and examine the effect of the MPAs.
 In Section 6, concluding remarks are given.